typelevel/doobie/modules/doc/src/main/tut/13-Extensions-PostgreSQL.md

 PostgreSQL provides a simple transactional message queue that can be used to notify a connection that something interesting has happened.
 Such notifications can be tied to database triggers, which provides a way to notify clients that data has changed.
 Which is cool.

-**doobie** provides `ConnectionIO` constructors for SQL `LISTEN`, `UNLISTEN`, and `NOTIFY` in the `doobie.contrib.postgresql.hi.connection` module.
+**doobie** provides `ConnectionIO` constructors for SQL `LISTEN`, `UNLISTEN`, and `NOTIFY` in the `doobie.postgres.hi.connection` module.
 New notifications are retrieved (synchronously, sadly, that's all the driver provides) via `pgGetNotifications`.
 Note that all of the "listening" operations apply to the **current connection**, which must therefore be long-running and typically off to the side from normal transactional operations.
 Further note that you must `setAutoCommit(false)` on this connection or `commit` between each call in order to retrieve messages.
 The `examples` project includes a program that demonstrates how to present a channel as a `Process[Task, PGNotification]`.

 ### Large Objects

 PostgreSQL provides a facility for storing very large objects (up to 4TB each) in a single uniform storage, identified by unique numeric ID and accessed via fast byte-block transfer.
 Note that "normal" large object columns types such as `bytea` and `text` can store values as large as 1GB each, so the large object API is rarely used.
 However there are cases where the size and/or efficiency of large objects justifies the use of this API.

-**doobie** provides an algebra and free monads for the driver's `LargeObjectManager` and `LargeObject` types in the `doobie.contrib.postgresql.free` package.
+**doobie** provides an algebra and free monads for the driver's `LargeObjectManager` and `LargeObject` types in the `doobie.postgres.free` package.
 There is also [the beginnings of] a high-level API that includes constructors for creating large objects from files and vice-versa.
 The `example` project contains a brief usage example.

 Please file an issue or ask questions on the [Gitter](https://gitter.im/tpolecat/doobie) channel if you need to use this API; it will evolve as use cases demand.